santi224m/learn-nasm/README.md

 * Each syscall has an ID

-* See [Linux System Call Table](https://www.chromium.org/chromium-os/developer-library/reference/linux-constants/syscalls/#x86_64-64-bit) for list of all Linux system calls and their IDs and arguments
+* See [Linux System Call Table](https://www.chromium.org/chromium-os/developer-library/reference/linux-constants/syscalls/#x86_64-64-bit) for list of all Linux system calls with their IDs and arguments

 * Registers for system call ID and arguments: